sproutfund/website_evergreen/program/seed-award.md

       - title: "Application Assistance"
         description:
-          - "Acknowledging that not every prospective applicant was an experienced fundraiser, Sprout implemented a series of optional support services that anyone could take advantage of leading up to the application deadline."
+          - "Because  not every prospective applicant was an experienced fundraiser, Sprout implemented a series of optional support services that anyone could use in advance of the application deadline."
         features:
           - title: "Open Application Workshops"
-            description: "Held on the second Friday of every month for more than a decade, anyone could drop in to learn about the process and ask questions."
+            description: "We hosted workshops on the second Friday of every month for more than a decade, where anyone could drop in to learn about the process and ask questions."

           - title: "Draft Review"
-            description: "Staff provided feedback on applications in-progress to help improve projects prior to submission."
+            description: "Staff provided feedback on in-progress applications to help improve projects prior to submission."

           - title: "Denied Applicant Feedback"
-            description: "If at first they didn't succeed, applicants could listen to what the committee said about their proposal and make edits before trying again."
+            description: "If at first they didn't succeed, applicants could learn what the committee said about their proposal and make edits before trying again."

       - title: "Community Decisionmaking"
         description: